morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/ssh.md

 kubectl get service --namespace=$USER
 ```

-In your Namespace you should only see the service of your webshell:
+In your namespace you should only see the service of your webshell:

 ```bash
 NAME             TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE